ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 ## 6. Add `delete` event
 Finally, we need to fire an event (`delete`), when the user clicks on the `decline` icon to allow the application to react accordingly.
+The `fireEvent` method is provided by the base `UI5Element.js` class and is therefore available to all descendants.
+The best practice is to always use this method instead of simply calling the standard `dispatchEvent` function as `fireEvent` has framework-related enhanced functionality.

 - **`Token.ts`**